programmfabrik/easydb-documentation/en/sysadmin/konfiguration/produce/produce.md

 # File size for download and preview

-For each asset (picture, document, etc.) easydb provides automatically calculated variants of the asset, in order to be able to quickly display a small preview and to enable the download in uniform image sizes.
+For each asset (picture, document, etc.) easydb provides automatically calculated variants of each asset, in order to be able to quickly display a small preview and to enable downloading in uniform image sizes.

-These variants (or _versions_*) have been selected with regard to usability and cover many usage scenarios.
-We recommend that you first check in practice whether these variants are sufficient for you.
+These standard variants (or _versions_*) were chosen for user convenience.
+We recommend that you first check whether these variants are sufficient for you.

 If your application requires other variants, additional variants can be configured as follows.